electricimp/imp-central-impt/TestingGuide.md

 To run the tests of your configured test project call [**impt test run**](./CommandsManual.md#test-run) command from the test project home.
 By default, the tests will be executed according to your [test configuration](#test-configuration).
 You may want or need to specify additional settings in the test run command:

 - By default, the tool searches for all test files according to the file names and/or patterns specified in the [test configuration](#test-configuration).
 The search starts from the test project home and includes all subdirectories.
 The tool looks for all test cases in the found files.
 All test methods in all found test cases are considered as tests for execution.
 For a particular run you may select a subset of test files, test cases, test methods by specifying `--tests` option.
 See the details [here](#running-selective-tests).
-The finally selected tests are executed in an arbitrary order.

 - If your test files use [include from GitHub](#include-from-github) and you use github credentials file to store [GitHub's credentials](#github-credentials), you should specify a path to that file as a value of `--github-config` option.